-CISCO-PSM-MIB-CAPABILITY provides the implementation details for the CISCO-PSM-MIB, as implemented in the Cisco MDS SAN-OS.
+CISCO-PSM-MIB-CAPABILITY provides the implementation details for the CISCO-PSM-MIB, as implemented in the Cisco MDS NX-OS or SAN-OS.

 CISCO-RADIUS-MIB

 This MIB manages the RADIUS server.
 This MIB was removed in Cisco MDS SAN-OS Release 1.3(1) and replaced by CISCO-AAA-SERVER-MIB.